weitsunglin/vsConsole-SimpleChatApplication/README.md

-# vsconsoleSimpleChatApplication  by Çağrı Şahin teacher
+# vsConsoleSimpleChatApplication  by Çağrı Şahin teacher